 Not replying to your readers’ comments on your posts is a terrible thing to do.
 You are showing them that you do not care about what they have to say, and that hurts.

-Engaging with your readers on the comments helps you build an engaged community.
+Engaging with your readers in the comments helps you build an engaged community.
 It builds social proof that you actually read their comments and care enough to reply.

-After hearing this, some of you will rush to automating the comments reply.
+After hearing this, some of you will rush to automate the comments reply.

 That’s also a big mistake.

 Your readers know how to differentiate between a human voice and bots replies.
 So do not try tricking them.

 Instead, take time weekly, go through all the comments, and thoughtfully reply.
 Engage them in a conversation and they will thank you for it.

 Blogging Mistake #12: neglecting your blog and not making investments